xvik/guice-ext-annotations/README.md

   * Add custom method annotation support
   * Add post processing for beans of some type (e.g. implementing interface or extending some abstract class)

-Also provides utilities to easily add new annotations support.

 ### Setup

 Releases are published to [bintray jcenter](https://bintray.com/bintray/jcenter) (package appear immediately after release)